myorg2024/smda-trunkbased-demo/README.md

 git push origin mr/issue-2
 We should perform any tests that we need to validate the new functionality.
 Running python3 tbd-script.py will show us output that we can validate.
+Rebasing:
+Now that we’ve verified our feature works as expected, let’s open up a PR for the mr/issue-2 branch.

+[Key Concept] Uh oh.
+It looks like our PR is showing merge conflicts with master.
+Another developer on our team created a branch for feature 3 called al/issue-3.
+It looks like al/issue-3 was already merged into master.
+During development, it is common to have PRs being merged into master after our issue branch was originally branched from master.
+We need to get these new commits onto our mr/issue-2 branch.
+This process is known as rebasing.
+First, let’s update our local master branch

+git checkout master

+git pull --rebase origin master